chocolatey/choco-wiki/How-To-Host-Feed.md

 * [Sonatype Nexus](https://books.sonatype.com/nexus-book/reference/nuget-nuget_hosted_repositories.html)

 **Note:** NuGet.Java.Server, TeamCity and JNuGet are about the same in terms of sophistication (they are ordered alphabetically).

+**Note:** Artifactory Pro and Nexus are about the same in terms of sophistication (they are also ordered alphabetically).